QaiserAli/mage2/README.md

 ### 7. HelloMagento2Admin
 The module covers how to create a URL in backend and add a custom menu

 ### 8. StackExchange
 Random magento2 scripts

+### 9. HelloMagento2Cmd
+The module covers how to create your own custom command